 Overspending is a complex issue that, as with overeating, involves a wide variety of emotional and psychological factors we are often not even aware of.
 Here are 12 tips to get you on the right track to curb overspending.

 1. Track Your Spending Down to the Cent

 This is a no-brainer but it has to be said.
 Before you can stop overspending, you need to know what you’re spending your money on.
 Take a month to jot down everything you buy.
-If keeping an expense diary does not come naturally to your, consider using a budgeting app, such as Mint, Budgt and Spendee.
+If keeping an expense diary does not come naturally to you, consider using a money management app, such as Mint, Moneyspire and Spendee.
 Some expense trackers and budgeting tools, such as BillGuard.com and Checks.com can automatically synchronize with your credit cards and bank account, which makes keeping tabs on your spending a breeze.

 2. Set Financial Priorities

 Decide what your financial priorities are.
 These can include saving for retirement, buying a house, going on a vacation, and paying off debt.
 If you have specific objectives, you can use them as a benchmark to measure your progress.
 Also, if you’re working toward a goal that’s important to you, you will be more likely to resist the impulse next time you are tempted to buy something you don’t need.